SteveJustin1963/17.7-tecDAD/README.md

 tec times (issue 16) page 26 https://github.com/SteveJustin1963/tec-BOOKS/blob/master/TE/Mag/tec_times_1990_03.pdf only a circit is shown , no notes on use or code.

 ![](https://github.com/SteveJustin1963/tec-ADC-DAC/blob/master/pics/cct1.png)

+Basically an analogue to digital converter takes a snapshot of an analogue voltage at one instant in time and produces a digital output code which represents this analogue voltage.
 ADC with a resolution of 8 bits can encode an analog input to one in 256 different levels (28 = 256).
 The values can represent the ranges from 0 to 255 (i.e. as unsigned integers) or from −128 to 127 (i.e. as signed integer), depending on the application. https://en.wikipedia.org/wiki/Analog-to-digital_converter
 An analog-to-digital converter (ADC) is used to convert an analog signal such as voltage to a digital form so that it can be read and processed by a microcontroller.
 Most microcontrollers nowadays have built-in ADC converters. our tec-1 with a z80 lacks this.

 ADC0809 is a CMOS process 8-channel, 8-bit successive approximation A / D converter manufactured by National Semiconductor.
 It has an internal 8-channel multiplexer that can latch the decoded signal based on the address code and only one gate of the eight analog input signals for A / D conversion at a time.
 Is currently the most widely used 8 general-purpose A / D chip.